OMetaVR/Rich-Cord/README.md

 ![Rich-Cord Banner](Banner.png)

 RichCord is a lightweight and highly customizable Electron-based Discord RPC (Rich Presence) tool.
-It allows you to create and display rich presence information on your Discord profile.
+It allows you to create and display rich presence information on your Discord profile with ease!

 ## Table of Contents
 - [What is RichCord?](#what-is-richcord)